-Use feature flags and smaller pull requests to release code safely in any git branching model
+Use feature flags to release code safely in any git branching strategy

 Git has changed how software engineering teams work since 2008, mainly with the start of GitHub.
 Before a Distributed Version Control System (DVCS) like Git, CVS and SVN were the central VCS choices for development teams.

 Git made it very easy to work with a branching workflow as it is easy, fast, and cheap to create branches in it.
 In this post, we will delve deeper into why smaller pull requests are super advantageous.
 We will also discuss how to use feature flags to contain the potential blast radius of any feature release.

 Git branching models

 There are at least three main git branching models.
 The first popular git branching model is Git-flow.
 A simpler version is the GitHub flow (or Simplified Git-flow), which has only one perpetual branch.
 The most simple but much more difficult to do practically is Trunk-based Development, where all the software engineers push to the main (master) branch.
 Let’s look at how these three git branching models work.